 Henry Squarebriggs Mackay (McKay) of Mackay and Dunham purchased the land for 333 Commonwealth on February 13, 1895, from Ellen A. (Larrabee) Johnson, the wife of Henry M. Johnson.
 She had purchased it in two lots on November 19, 1890, the western 50 feet from Mary (Mason) Stockton, the wife of Howard Stockton, and the eastern 30 feet from Hasket Derby.
-The lots were part of a tract of land originally purchased from the Boston Water Power Company on March 1, 1872, by a consortium of Grenville Temple Winthrop Braman (treasurer of the Boston Water Power Company), Henry D. Hyde, and Henry M. Whitney.
+The lots were part of a tract of land originally purchased from the Boston Water Power Company on March 1, 1872, by a consortium of Grenville Temple Winthrop Braman (treasurer of the Boston Water Power Company), Henry D. Hyde, and Frank William Andrews.

 Click here for an index to the deeds for 333 Commonwealth.

 In November of 1895, Henry S. Mackay bought the land for 270 Commonwealth, also from Ellen Johnson.